 Data deletion strategies, such as \textbf{regularly deleting personal data} (i.e., temporal data) and \textbf{enabling users to delete their data}, have also been increasingly adopted.
 Data is usually deleted to minimise storage costs, not because of privacy concerns.
-Anyhow, practitioners mentioned deleting transactional data (``data in-use'') and promptly deleting it after use, as well as deleting logs and analytics data of inactive users.
-Also, apart from organisations with legal obligations to keep the data, most practitioners mentioned that users could delete their data from the systems, sometimes referring to it as the right to be forgotten. \begin{quote} \textit{``Yeah, that's something that kind of touches what I work on. [...] when the user decides to delete something, it's something that the company takes really serious.
+Anyhow, practitioners ($16/30$) mentioned deleting transactional data (``data in-use'') and promptly deleting it after use, as well as deleting logs and analytics data of inactive users.
+Also, apart from organisations with legal obligations to keep the data, most practitioners ($18/30$) mentioned that users could delete their data from the systems, sometimes referring to it as the right to be forgotten. \begin{quote} \textit{``Yeah, that's something that kind of touches what I work on. [...] when the user decides to delete something, it's something that the company takes really seriously.
 So, of course, it's impossible to immediately delete something from everywhere.
 And so, that kind of triggers some flags that go all over the place, and the data kind of fades away with some time.''} (P25). \end{quote}

 Measures to \textbf{provide information to users about their data in the systems} (i.e., user's transparency) also show a slight upward trend in use.
-Most practitioners rely on their systems' privacy policy and user consent pages to provide such information.
-However, many participants were not involved with such parts of the system and did not know the extent of transparency provided to users.
-In a similar slightly upward trend, \textbf{automatic expiration of personal data} is also being used, but even though most practitioners alleged being familiar, very few actually use it nowadays.
-Here, practitioners would usually refer to measures that are not necessarily specific to personal data, such as purging data regularly or using a data life cycle management strategy in the organisation.
+Many practitioners ($7/30$) rely on their systems' privacy policy and user consent pages to provide such information.
+However, many participants ($12/30$) were not involved with such parts of the system and did not know the extent of transparency provided to users.
+In a similar slightly upward trend, \textbf{automatic expiration of personal data} is also being used, but even though most practitioners ($20/30$) alleged being familiar, only some ($9/30$) actually use it nowadays.
+Here, practitioners ($5/30$) would usually refer to measures that are not necessarily specific to personal data, such as purging data regularly or using a data life cycle management\footnote{The term \textbf{data life cycle management} was used in the context of data governance, referring to an organisational approach for managing data throughout its entire life cycle, from data collection to data destruction.} strategy in the organisation.